 It’s super pretty and one of my favorite (and easiest) things to do in New Orleans with kids at Christmas.

-One of our favorite family things to do at Christmas is go ice skating.
+One of our favorite family things to do at Christmas is going ice skating.
 Savannah still shares her memories of ice skating in NYC at Christmas as her favorite thing ever.
 So it was good to go for a skate at this festival while listening to Christmas music.
-We also did it the week before in Huntsville.

-Houmas House in the New Orleans Plantation area was decorated beautifully in Christmas decorations.
-We’ve done tours of many Southern homes before and this was one of my favorite.
+Houmas House in the New Orleans Plantation area was decorated beautifully with Christmas decorations.
+We’ve done tours of many Southern homes before and this was one of my favorites.